top of page

 Merrimack College is a private Augustinian university in North Andover, Massachusetts located about a half hour’s drive northwest of Boston.
 It was founded in 1947 with a mission to educate World War II veterans returning home.
 It has since grown to an enrollment of just under 5,500 students studying in 13 academic divisions.

-The Greater Lawrence Technical High School opened in 1965 to serve students of Lawrence, Andover, North Andover and Methuen interested in an education with a vocational focus.
-Beginning in 2010, the school began a long project to modernize its athletic facilities.
-The entire project came with a price tag of $4.8 million.
-When plans for a new baseball field on the Merrimack campus fell through, the team moved their home games to the newly turfed field at GLTHS.
+The Greater Lawrence Technical School opened in 1965 to serve students of Lawrence, Andover, North Andover and Methuen interested in an education with a vocational focus.
+When plans for a new baseball field on the Merrimack campus fell through, the team moved their home games to the newly turfed field at GLTS.

 Food & Beverage 0

-There is no food available at GLTHS.
+There is no food available at GLTS.
 Fans are welcome to bring in their own drinks and snacks.
-Since this is New England, you’re sure to see lots of Dunkin’ cups on these chilly April and May afternoons.
+Since this is New England, you’re sure to see lots of Dunkin’ cups on chilly March and April afternoons.

 Atmosphere 2

 A small scoreboard in left-center field displays basic game stats.
-There is a PA announcer who tries WAAAYYYY too hard, and each Warrior player gets three seconds or so of walk-up music.
-Aside from that, there is nothing, and I mean nothing, to distract you from the action going on down on the field.
+There is a PA announcer who tries to add a bit of energy to the proceedings without being too intrusive.
+Music plays between innings on a good sound system.
+Aside from that, there is nothing to distract you from the action going on down on the field.
 And there’s absolutely nothing wrong with that.

 Neighborhood 2